-In this article, we show you the real reasons for quitting that are hidden in the free text comments and how companies can use this knowledge to retain their best talent.
+In this article, we’ll explore the real reasons behind resignations that are hidden in the open-ended comments and how companies can use this insight to retain their top talent.

 Those who do not take part in an employee survey are twice as likely to resign.
 According to our long-term study.
 Over 14,000 free-text comments from a Swiss employer were analyzed over a period of four years.
 The result: employee surveys are far more than just a barometer of sentiment.
 They are the most reliable early warning system for impending dismissals.